Spectral music: Compositional technique

-Spectral music focuses on the phenomenon and acoustics of sound rather than its potential semantic qualities.
+Spectral music focuses on the phenomenon and acoustics of sound as well as its potential semantic qualities.
 Pitch material and intervallic content are often derived from the harmonic series, including the use of microtones.
 Spectrographic analysis of acoustic sources is used as inspiration for orchestration.
 The reconstruction of electroacoustic source materials by using acoustic instruments is another common approach to spectral orchestration.
 In "additive instrumental synthesis", instruments are assigned to play discrete components of a sound, such as an individual partial.
 Amplitude modulation, frequency modulation, difference tones, harmonic fusion, residue pitch, Shepard-tone phenomena, and other psychoacoustic concepts are applied to music materials.

 Formal concepts important in spectral music include process and the stretching of time.
 Though development is "significantly different from those of minimalist music" in that all musical parameters may be affected, it similarly draws attention to very subtle aspects of the music.
 These processes most often achieve a smooth transition through interpolation.
 Any or all of these techniques may be operating in a particular work, though this list is not exhaustive.

 The Romanian spectral tradition focuses more on the study of how sound itself behaves in a "live" environment.
 Sound work is not restricted to harmonic spectra but includes transitory aspects of timbre and non-harmonic musical components (e.g., rhythm, tempo, dynamics).
 Furthermore, sound is treated phenomenologically as a dynamic presence to be encountered in listening (rather than as an object of scientific study).
 This approach results in a transformational musical language in which continuous change of the material displaces the central role accorded to structure in spectralism of the "French school".

 Composers

 France

-Spectral music was initially associated with composers of the French Ensemble l'Itinéraire, including Dufourt, Gérard Grisey, Tristan Murail, and Michaël Lévinas.
+Spectral music was initially associated with composers of the French Ensemble l'Itinéraire, including Hugues Dufourt, Gérard Grisey, Tristan Murail, and Michaël Lévinas.
 For these composers, musical sound (or natural sound) is taken as a model for composition, leading to an interest in the exploration of the interior of sounds.
-Giacinto Scelsi was an important influence on Grisey, Murail and Lévinas; his approach with exploring a single sound in his works and a "smooth" conception of time (such as in his Quattro pezzi su una nota sola) greatly influenced these composers to include new instrumental techniques and variations of timbre in their works.
+Giacinto Scelsi was an important influence on Grisey, Murail, and Lévinas; his approach with exploring a single sound in his works and a "smooth" conception of time (such as in his Quattro pezzi su una nota sola) greatly influenced these composers to include new instrumental techniques and variations of timbre in their works.

 Germany and Romania

 Other spectral music composers include those from the German Feedback group, principally Johannes Fritsch, Mesías Maiguashca, Péter Eötvös, Claude Vivier, and Clarence Barlow.
-Features of spectralism are also seen independently in the contemporary work of Romanian composers Corneliu Cezar,Ștefan Niculescu, Horațiu Rădulescu, and Iancu Dumitrescu.
+Features of spectralism are also seen independently in the contemporary work of Romanian composers Corneliu Cezar, Ștefan Niculescu, Horațiu Rădulescu, and Iancu Dumitrescu.